meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 about some problems: particularly if we think about graph theory.

 It turns out uncontrolled mutability can be dangerous though.
-You could, for example, have a segment of code which calculates some value and stores it in some variable and another segment of code which uses this value to come to a conclusion.
+You could, for example, have a segment of code that calculates some value and stores it in some variable and another segment of code that uses this value to come to a conclusion.
 Later, another developer finds a reason to insert some code between both of these segments.
 In this code, the variable is modified.
 If attention to detail isn't paid, the conclusion could be incorrectly determined.
 This is